-TRADEcho is the suite of MiFID II reporting services hosted and operated by the London Stock Exchange Group (LSEG) and brought to market in partnership with Simplitium (formerly Boat Services).
+TRADEcho is the suite of MiFID II reporting services hosted and operated by the London Stock Exchange (LSE) and brought to market in partnership with Simplitium (formerly Boat Services).
 TRADEcho was formed in direct response to market demand for simplified and cost-effective reporting services that help firms meet their MiFID II transparency obligations.

 TRADEcho’s pre-trade services (SI Determination and SI Quoting) help firms meet their MiFID II pre-trade transparency obligations by keeping them informed of their SI status in real time and enabling quote publication via the LSE market data channels.